arcsecond-io/issues/README.md

-# Welcome to issues, the issues-only repository for Arcsecond.io !
+# Welcome to "Issues", the issues-only repository for Arcsecond.io !

 This the place to report and follow bugs, suggest features etc.